AutiHero: Engaging Parents in Creating Personalized, Multi-path Social Narratives for Autistic Children: Results

-During the two-week deployment period, parent participants actively created stories with \sysname{}.
-In total, they created and read 218 stories, which corresponds to an average of 13.63 stories per parent (\reportstats{5.78}{6}{P3}{26}{P14}).
-In terms of story type, parents produced 54 stories of \interaction{} (\reportstatsperparticipant{3.38}{2.39}{0}{P11}{9}{P5}), 99 of \norm{} (\reportstatsperparticipant{6.19}{4.61}{0}{P5}{17}{P14}), and 65 of \adl{} (\reportstatsperparticipant{4.06}{2.91}{0}{P6}{10}{P12}) in total.
-As shown in \autoref{fig:figure_engagement}, with a few exceptions, most parents created stories gradually over the course of the study rather than producing many at once.
-This suggests that they engaged with the system consistently throughout the deployment.
-The debriefing interviews further supported this observation: parents reported that they created stories whenever they thought of behaviors they wanted to teach.
-Some parents also mentioned that they continued to make new stories because their children requested new stories.
+Over the two weeks, parents actively created stories with \sysname{}---a total of 218 stories, \ie{}, an average of 13.63 stories per parent (\reportstats{5.78}{6}{P3}{26}{P14}).
+Parents reported that they created stories whenever they thought of behaviors they wanted to teach.

-Parents also engaged in editing: Titles or page texts of 27\% (58 out of 218) of the stories were revised after their initial generation.
-Reported edits included adjusting vocabulary that did not align with a conversational tone (P2, P6--8, and P15) and revising expressions that are not typically found in children's literature (P8--9, P13, and P16).
-P5 also regenerated illustrations when they did not align with the input photo of the character.
-In addition, P12 suggested that having the option to directly specify desired image modifications would be helpful.
-These findings suggest that parents were not only active in creating stories but also attentive in tailoring them, ensuring the outcomes reflected their preferences and values.
+Parents also engaged in editing: Titles or page texts of 27\% (58 out of 218) of the stories were revised after initial generations.
+Reported edits included adjusting vocabulary not aligned with a conversational tone (P2, P6--8, and P15) and expressions not typically found in children's literature (P8--9, P13, and P16).
+P5 also regenerated illustrations when they did not align with the characters.